cshenry/cookiecutter-henrylab/docs/guide.md

 ### Read the Docs

-[Read the Docs][Read the Docs] automates the building, versioning, and hosting of documentation.
+[Read the Docs][read the docs] automates the building, versioning, and hosting of documentation.

 Follow these steps to set up Read the Docs for your repository:

-1. Sign up at [Read the Docs][Read the Docs].
+1. Sign up at [Read the Docs][read the docs].
 2. Import your GitHub repository, using the button _Import a Project_.
 3. Install the GitHub [webhook][readthedocs webhooks],